-The use of accent marks – the small diagonal lines, which appear over certain letters when written down – is one of the most instantly notable features of the Spanish language.
+A lot of Spanish words have accent marks – the small diagonal lines, which appear over certain letters when written down – are one of the most instantly notable features of the Spanish language.
 However, understanding when and where to use them can seem like a daunting task, especially if you are a novice.

 Fortunately, there are a few key rules which govern the use of accent marks and stresses within Spanish.
 That means that, once you understand and learn them, this seemingly confusing aspect of the language suddenly makes a whole lot more sense, and you will have a far greater understanding of how pronunciation works.

 Accents, sometimes known as ’tildes’, appear at the top of certain letters in Spanish, and are written as a short diagonal line, from the top right to the bottom left.
 They can only ever appear over the five vowel letters (á, é, í, ó, ú), meaning you will never see a Spanish word with an accent mark over a consonant.